 Cottages, Cabins & Vacation Rentals - From rustic woodland retreats to well-appointed homes, there are numerous options for renting a pet-friendly cabin or cottage throughout the area.

 Pine Gables Cabins – Wondering how to wrap all your requirements into one vacation?
 Your penchant for history, your desire for a romantic getaway and the fact that you want to bring the dog along?
 Look no further than Pine Gables.
 Located on the grounds of what was one of the area’s first stagecoach inns and its first official post office, the owners have built several rustic cabins on the historic property, many of which are pet-friendly.
 If you’re traveling with a water-loving dog, these cabins are a short walk down the path to Lake Lure where a refreshing swim, fishing, canoes and kayaks await.
-The cabins are idealy located in relation to the rest of the area.
+The cabins are ideally located in relation to the rest of the area.
 They’re close to restaurants, the Lake Lure beach, the Lake Lure Flowering Bridge, boat tours and the Welcome Center.

 The 1927 Lake Lure Inn & Spa – Class meets canine.
 Upon entering the elegant lobby of this historic hotel, you're apt to think, "There is no way this place is dog-friendly."
 But, the owners are huge pet lovers and warmly open their beautiful Inn to your four-legged children.
 After check in, dogs receive a complimentary welcome bag in the room.
 At the Inn, kick back and relax with a craft beer or glass of wine in one of the rocking chairs on the Mediterranean style front porch.
 Take in the views of Rumbling Bald Mountain as your dog catches a nap on the cool concrete floor.
-If you're looking to explore the area, the hotel is ideally situated near plenty of things to do with your canine compadre including, hiking, swimming, and paddleboarding.
+If you're looking to explore the area, the hotel is ideally situated near plenty of things to do with your canine companion including, hiking, swimming, and paddle boarding.